 \subsection{Lack of Broad Usability Studies}

-A majority of the user studies consist of observational studies and often feature a limited participant pool usually from 15 to 30.
-Moreover, often they consist of only graduate students.
+Most user studies are observational and often feature a limited participant pool, usually 15 to 30.
+Moreover, they often consist of only graduate students.
 Popular forms of large user studies consist of survey responses.
 However, they are often unreliable since they are self-reported.
 This poses an open challenge to perfectly identify the sentiments of a diverse population.